EAC Special Interest Groups

 The European Academy of Chiropractic (EAC) establishes and supports communities of colleagues who share a common interest that advances the its mission.
 Within these communities – Special Interest Groups (SIGs)- members gain access to opportunities for networking, professional development, and discussion of issues relevant to the represented interest.

-If you are interested in joining a special interest group ( you can join as many as you would like) please fill out the form below.
+If you are interested in joining a special interest group (you can join as many as you would like) please email the EAC Chair, Igor Dijkers (email@example.com) in the first instance.